What is a Savings bank account?

 Accessibility

-The Bank where you maintain your account should be easily accessible.
-This is a very important aspect to consider when choosing your favorite bank.
 If your bank is not accessible during working hours, you will face lots of issues later on.
 There are certain banks where the penetration level is quite low.
-These banks are available only in metropolises.
-Whereas banks such as SBI, ICICI, and HDFC are people’s favorite banks as these banks are found in every nook and corner of the country.

-The indication points are mentioned below in the chart.
+We have compiled as an indicative chart below.
 The list is just indicative data, as these figures keep changing from time to time.
 For that, please refer to the bank’s official website.

 Bank | Rate of interest | Net banking | Chequebook and ATM card | MAB (minimum average monthly balance) |